ckuelker/quick-guide-en-us/DevOps/Mail/postfix-statistics.md

 ## Poststats

-Unlike the name the `poststats` tool (GPLv3), despite the name is postfix monitor with a web interface and mail sending capability triggered via cron.
+Unlike the name the `poststats` tool (GPLv3), despite the name is `postfix` monitor with a web interface and mail sending capability triggered via `cron`.
-As it does not provide statistics, poststats will not be covered in this document.
+As it does not provide statistics, `poststats` will not be covered in this document.

 ### Further reading